ibowditch/userdocs/_build/html/_sources/kiosk.md.txt

 Signed in!
 :::

-When you've finished, place your tag on the reader to sign-out.
+When you've finished the activity, place your tag on the reader to sign-out.
 That's it!

 :::{admonition} Why you should always sign-in with your tag
 :name: usetag

+There is a mechanism which allows {ref}`you to sign in without a tag<notag>` but this should only be used in exceptional cases, as the Kiosk is a shared computer, and doesn't know who is at the keyboard.

 Your tag is unique to you, and essentially replaces your signature in the electronic attendance records.
 Using your tag removes any doubt that it was you who signed-in, so it should be used whenever possible.

-There is a mechanism which allows {ref}`you to sign in without a tag<notag>` but this should only be used in exceptional cases, as the Kiosk is a shared computer, and doesn't know who is at the keyboard.

 The system records when a tag is used, and if your brigade is strict about using tags, your administrator may remind you to use your tag if they see you are repeatedly signing in without it.